-Home made Russian Borscht soup
+Home made recipe for Russian Borscht soup

 Borscht is a very popular light soup in Russia, Ukraine and prevalent across most of Eastern Europe.
 Beetroot is usually the main ingredient used.